-Lelouch Lamperouge of Code Geass does this a lot throughout the series, heck it's his first use of Geass in both seasons.
+Lelouch Lamperouge of does this a lot throughout the series.
+Heck, it's his first use of Geass in both seasons.
 Typically only on mooks, because main characters are simply more useful under mind control.

 A cruel inversion happens when Lelouch geasses Suzaku and orders him to "live" in the middle of battle, attempting to save himself from what would've been a suicidal attack.
 This, because what Suzaku wants the most is todie.